 Prior to your extraction, you will be given information about the process as well as the potential benefits and risks.
-Most of the time, you will be also asked sign a consent form.
+Most of the time, you will be also asked to sign a consent form.

 During the procedure, doctors may need to make a small cut or incision into the gums in order to facilitate the extraction.
 If necessary, the tooth is sectioned into smaller pieces before being removed.
 After the surgery, doctors will then close the incision with stitches and pack the wound with gauze.
 The duration of the whole procedure can vary from a few minutes to 30 minutes, but in more difficult cases it might take even longer.

 After your wisdom teeth have been removed, the most common post-operative discomfort will be swelling and bruising, which can sometimes give a classic chipmunk appearance!
 This can cause some difficulties during eating and talking.
 Some patients may feel pain, but the painkillers prescribed by your dentist should help.
 The first few days after the surgery will usually be the worst but the conditions will usually improve by the second week.

 Recovery after wisdom teeth removal surgery

 You should be able to return to your normal activities a few days after the procedure but note that it normally takes up to 6 weeks for a full recovery.